‘I Guess That’s Why They Call it the Blues’ – Elton John

-A few days ago, Elton John’s “I Guess That’s Why They Call it the Blues” found its way into the rotation, and I relished in the perfection of that song.
-It’s one of the last truly classic Elton John songs; several years later, he would retreat into adult contemporary oblivion with such light filler as “Sacrifice” and “Can You Feel the Love Tonight.”
+A few days ago, Elton John’s “I Guess That’s Why They Call It the Blues” found its way into the rotation on my iPhone, and I relished in the perfection of that song.
+It’s one of the last truly classic Elton John songs; several years later, he retreated into adult contemporary oblivion with such light filler as “Sacrifice” and “Can You Feel the Love Tonight.”

-But what Sir Elton does so well – and throughout his career he has done this — is create a paradox in the music.
-Even though it’s medium tempo and in a major key, there’s an overall wistful feeling that at times tugs hard at your heart.
+But what Sir Elton does so well on “I Guess That’s Why They Call It the Blues” — and throughout his career he has done this — is create a paradox in the music.
+Even though the song is in a medium tempo and a major key, there’s an overall wistful feeling that at times tugs hard at your heart.
 The nostalgic sound further adds to the confusion, creating contentment while planting the seeds of longing and remembrance.